diverse-project/kermeta/uml2_projects/fr.irisa.triskell.uml2.samples/three-way switch/models/README.txt

 1) xmi model :
- This model is an draft of the states charts and instances diagrams, for illustration purposes, designed within Umbrello software (note it use UML 1.3 syntax, as UML2 has not been implemented in it).
+ This model is an draft of the states charts and instances diagrams, for illustration purposes, designed within Poseidon UML2 tool.